AbramiucAndrei/AbramiucAndrei/README.md

 ## 🌟 **What I'm Currently Up To**

 - 🚀 Preparing for a **Software Engineering Internship**.
-- 💻 Building more projects and contributing to open-source.
+- 💻 Building more projects.

 ---